-With almost 700 LMS vendors in the world, competition for every sales opportunity is fierce.
+With more than 700 LMS vendors in the world, competition for every sales opportunity is fierce.
 I know because I spent 13 years selling learning management solutions.

 For the last 2.5 years, I have leveraged that software sales experience as an independent LMS selection consultant.
 In this capacity, I’ve helped dozens of buyers purchase the right LMS for their organization.
 Along the way, I have seen more than 100 salespeople from multiple vendors compete to win legitimate business opportunities.
 It has been fascinating to observe the range of sales skills, styles, tactics and habits.
 Relative rookies can be stupendous, while grizzled veterans can be horrendous.